 No increased cost of compliance (from the existing statutory requirements) for the proposed California amendments.
 See additional information in the Initial Statement of Reasons.

 CONSIDERATION OF ALTERNATIVES

 There were no feasible alternatives available to HCD.
 The exclusion of statutory requirements may cause conflict within the code and confusion for code users.
-The Governor's Executive Order B-52-18 directed HCD and other specified agencies to consider proposing adoption of the International Code Council's Ad Hoc Committee on Tall Wood Buildings proposals for the intervening code cycle.

 AVAILABILITY OF RULEMAKING DOCUMENTS